ljishen/qemu-arm/qemu-cortex-a53/README.md

 [![](https://images.microbadger.com/badges/image/ljishen/qemu-cortex-a53.svg)](http://microbadger.com/images/ljishen/qemu-cortex-a53)

-This is a closet Raspberry Pi 3 machine emulation which is not running `Raspbian` system but `Debian GNU/Linux 9 (stretch)`.
+This is a closet Raspberry Pi 3 emulator which is not running `Raspbian` system but `Debian GNU/Linux 9 (stretch)`.

 ## Motivation
 - The Raspberry Pi 3 shipped with an ARM `Cortex-A53` CPU which is not included in the QEMU supported machines yet.